Dynatrace/AWSDevOpsTutorial/README.md

 ![](./images/createstack_codepipeline2.png)

 *Pipeline Stages: Source and Staging*
-The Pipeline pulls code from S3 and uses AWS CodeDeploy to deploy an application into staging, launch a simple "load testing script" and will lets Dynatrace know about these deployments by sending a Deployment Event to the monitored Services (this is where the tag rule we just created comes in).
+The Pipeline pulls code from S3 and uses AWS CodeDeploy to deploy an application into staging, launch a simple "load testing script" and lets Dynatrace know about these deployments by sending a Deployment Event to the monitored Services (this is where the tag rule we just created comes in).
 The Pipeline will also register a so called Dynatrace Build Validation run (we will learn more about this later).

 *Pipeline Stage: Approve Staging*
 Let the pipeline run until it reaches the *Approve Staging* stage.
 After 5 Minutes Dynatrace will validate the build and then either approve or reject the build depending on real time performance data.
-If you dont want to wait you can always approve or reject manually!
+If you don't want to wait you can always approve or reject manually!
 ![](./images/createstack_codepipeline3.png)

 *Pipeline Stage: Production*